Amanda Bynes Announces That She’s Engaged, Flaunts A Massive Diamond Ring

 Aside from her regular followers, several of Bynes’ famous colleagues replied to the post, including actress Carlie Craig and associate editor at Us Weekly, Nick Hautman.
 The official Entertainment Tonight account also responded by adding several eyes emoji to a comment.

-A few of Bynes’s followers were confused about whether the account was even real due to the fact it isn’t verified.
+A few of Bynes’ followers were confused about whether the account was even real due to the fact it isn’t verified.
 The account has been confirmed as hers by several outlets after she first created it last September, but she does post sparingly.
 Shortly after creating the account in September, she went three months without posting anything before returning to share a photo captioned “geisha girl vibes.”

-The majority of Bynes’s fans seemed to hope that the engagement was an indication of the former All That star’s road to recovery.
+The majority of Bynes’ fans seemed to hope that the engagement was an indication of the former All That star’s road to recovery.
 As The Inquisitr previously reported, the actress has struggled with mental illness and substance abuse for many years.
 Her struggles eventually led to her going to rehab and then to a sober living facility.

-Last December, it was reported that she had left the living facility, and some reports claimed that her family was unaware of her decisions.
-However, as indicated in the above article, the initial reports may not have been entirely accurate and that Bynes’s parents were aware of her departure and health status.
+Last December, it was reported that she had left the facility, and some reports claimed that her family was unaware of her decisions.
+However, as indicated in the above article, the initial reports may not have been entirely accurate and that Bynes’ parents were aware of her departure and health status.